ibm-cloud-docs/key-protect/settings-ip-whitelisting.md

 ## Using ip whitelist policy on an instance that is integrated with other {{site.data.keyword.Bluemix_notm}} services
 {: #ip-whitelist-s2s}

 {{site.data.keyword.keymanagementserviceshort}} currently has limited ip whitelist policy support for integrated services.
 If you would like to create an ip whitelist policy for a {{site.data.keyword.keymanagementserviceshort}} service instance that is integrated with another service, keep in mind the following considerations before creating an ip whitelist policy:

-- {{site.data.keyword.keymanagementserviceshort}} does not currently have ip whitelist policy support for instances integrated with {site.data.keyword.containerlong_notm}}.
+- {{site.data.keyword.keymanagementserviceshort}} does not currently have ip whitelist policy support for instances integrated with {{site.data.keyword.containerlong_notm}}.
-- If your service instance has an ip whitelist policy, you will not be able to integrate {{site.data.keyword.keymanagementserviceshort}} with another service via the UI.
+- If your service instance has an enabled ip whitelist policy, you will not be able to integrate {{site.data.keyword.keymanagementserviceshort}} with another service via the UI.
 You will need to integrate your service via the API.
-- The {{site.data.keyword.databases-for}} UI will not display any {{site.data.keyword.keymanagementserviceshort}} related information when your {{site.data.keyword.keymanagementserviceshort}} service instance has an enabled ip whitelist policy.
+- The UI will not display any {{site.data.keyword.keymanagementserviceshort}} related information when your {{site.data.keyword. keymanagementserviceshort}} service instance is integrated with another {{site.data.keyword.Bluemix_notm}} service and has an enabled ip whitelist policy.
-- Service to service calls will bypass ip whitelist enforcement if the service instance has an enabled ip whitelist policy.
+- Service to service calls will bypass ip whitelist enforcement.